pppest/devault-atm-touch/README.md

 kivy framework based touchscreen DeVault crypto ATM for the raspberry pi with a coin acceptor.

+**KNOWN PROBLEMS: it cannot give back coins and it doesnt check it coins inserted exceed atm balance**

 This is the first version of the kivy based DVT ATM, but I have plans to extend its functionality and to make different versions.
 Here is an image of the DeVault piñata ATM that I am currently working on: